-Much of my current work involves a system of non-neutral plasma traps for confining positrons (the antiparticles of electrons).
+The focus of my current research is a system of non-neutral plasma traps for confining positrons (the antiparticles of electrons).
+In other words, I work on antimatter containment fields.

-Positrons are simultaneously the stuff of abstract theories and practical methodologies, holding both the key to fundamental questions about our universe while also turning out to be a valuable diagnostic tool.
+Despite the seemingly “otherworldly” quality of antimatter, positrons are very real and quite useful (albeit hard to come by), holding both the key to fundamental questions about our universe while also turning out to be a valuable diagnostic tool.
 In 1931, Paul Dirac was the first to postulate the existence of an “anti-electron”; Carl Anderson coined the term positron after he observed them experimentally the following year.
-Today, despite the seemingly “otherworldly” quality of antimatter, Positron Emission Tomography (PET) has become a widespread medical tool.
-In this case, the positrons are merely a brief intermediary by which pairs of gamma rays are produced from the biological substance of interest.
+Today, Positron Emission Tomography (PET) has become a widespread medical tool.
+(In that case, however, the positrons are merely a brief intermediary by which pairs of gamma rays are produced from the biological substance of interest.)

 Electron-positron pair plasmas: